craigfrancis/r-stats/readme.md

 # Using R to check website performance

-When a scripting language such as PHP generates HTML, it can be useful to keep track of how long it takes for every request your website receives.
+When generating HTML, it can be useful to keep track of how long it takes.

 The notes below will allow you to record and analyse this information.